Jersey Development Company (JDC) and its associated entities value your privacy and are committed to ensuring that your privacy is protected.

 Additionally, we may also retain personal data in some circumstances for a period of least ten years to ensure that we are able to answer and deal with any queries, complaints, tax enquiries or investigations or any legal proceedings which may arise.

-If the settings on your internet browser that you are using to view this website are adjusted to accept cookies, we take this, and your continued use of our website, to mean that you are fine with this.
+If the settings on your internet browser that you are using to view our websites are adjusted to accept cookies, we take this, and your continued use of our website, to mean that you accept this data collection.

 We may use external services such as Google Analytics, Facebook, LinkedIn, Instagram, and Twitter to display certain content on our website.